-Key skills: sampling design, design of experiment, simulation modeling, data analysis, and workshop facilitation.
+Key skills: sampling design, design of experiment, simulation modeling, data analysis, decision analysis, and workshop facilitation.

 Darcy’s goal is to bring statistical rigour to challenging environmental problems in freshwater, marine, and terrestrial ecosytems.
 As a team lead, she uses systematic and transparent approaches to help clients explicitly address uncertainty, thus enabling scientifically neutral evaluation of options.
 Darcy is a Professional Statistician, with over 15 years of experience.
 Her areas of expertise include: adaptive management, cumulative effects assessment, environmental assessment, development of indicators and thresholds, design of monitoring and evaluation programs, data analysis, technical review, simulation modeling, and technical facilitation.
 Darcy enjoys working with people and helping to bridge the gap between biologists and statisticians.
 She believes it is very important to understand the data first hand and makes it a priority to get out in the field and get her hands dirty.
 In addition to her statistical expertise and facilitation experience, Darcy is educated in ecology and field techniques making her uniquely suited to integrate across the two domains.